-Windows Disk Management has graphical interface but diskpart works via command prompt.
-Because of many restrictions, both native tools are not the best choice.
+Windows Disk Management has graphical interface, diskpart works via command prompt.
+Although they work in different way, they have same restrictions when shrinking and extending partition.
+Because of these restrictions, both native tools are not the best choice.

 - How to shrink partition in Server 2016 Disk Management

 - How to extend partition in Server 2016 Disk Management